Jeffrey S. Adler

 Jeffrey S. Adler has been providing legal representation to individuals, businesses, and organizations for more than 30 years.

-As Chair of the firm’s Employment Practices Liability Group, Mr. Adler counsels individuals and corporations in all aspects of the employer-employee relationship, including contract negotiations, drafting and negotiating employment agreements, drafting and reviewing employee procedures and policies, and risk management.
+As co-chair of the firm’s Employment Practices Liability Group, Mr. Adler counsels individuals and corporations in all aspects of the employer-employee relationship, including contract negotiations, drafting and negotiating employment agreements, drafting and reviewing employee procedures and policies, and risk management.
 He also has significant litigation experience and defends clients in shareholder dispute, restrictive covenant, and employment discrimination actions.

 In addition, Mr. Adler is the senior member of the Business Practices group, where he handles general business and transactional matters for privately held companies of all sizes.